-With an increase in COVID-19 cases during the second quarter of 2021, Thailand and Lao PDR tightened its border controls, which impacted a planned shipment of 70,000 USAID GHSC-PSM-procured long-lasting insecticidal nets (LLINs) that was supposed to arrive in Vientiane, Lao PDR via Bangkok by the end of July 2021.
+With an increase in COVID-19 cases during the second quarter of 2021, Thailand and Lao PDR tightened its border controls, which impacted a planned shipment of 70,000 USAID GHSC-PSM-procured long-lasting insecticide-treated nets (LLINs) that was supposed to arrive in Vientiane, Lao PDR via Bangkok by the end of July 2021.

 In response, USAID GHSC-PSM and its third-party logistics (3PL) provider immediately rerouted the shipment through Laem Chabang Port in Chonburi Province, Thailand, instead of Bangkok.